corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 `send` or `receive`.
 At that point the counterparty will either:

 * Ignore the message, if they are not registered to respond to messages from your flow.
-* Start a flow they have registered to respond to your flow.
+* Start a flow, if they have one registered to respond to your flow.

 ### Send